mozammil89/beckn-onix-aws-cdk/README.md

 This repository contains Helm charts for deploying the Beckn-ONIX services on AWS using the AWS CDK framework.
 The charts are designed to deploy the following applications:

-- **Registry**: Manages Beckn service providers and categories.
+- **Registry**: Manages Beckn service providers and categories, and provides an additional layer of trust on the network by listing platforms that are compliant to a network’s rules and policies.
 - **Gateway**: Central point for routing Beckn messages between providers and participants.
-- **BAP (Beckn Application Platform)**: Allows providers to advertise their services to participants.
+- **BAP (Beckn Application Platform)**: A consumer-facing infrastructure which captures consumers’ requests via its UI applications, converts them into beckn-compliant schemas and APIs at the server side, and fires them at the network.
-- **BPP (Beckn Provider Platform)**: Handles the processing of Beckn messages on behalf of providers and participants.
+- **BPP (Beckn Provider Platform)**: Other side of the network is the supply side which consists of Beckn Provider Platforms (BPPs) that maintain an active inventory, one or more catalogs of products and services, implement the supply logic and enable fulfillment of orders.

 ## Prerequisites